vzuasola/drupal-data/docs/last-visited-product.md

 ...
 ```
-> Here is the aflex script for redirection
+> Here is the aflex script for redirection for reference

 ```js
 # Last visited product rules